 “Attention mechanisms let a model directly look at, and draw from, the state at any earlier point in the sentence.
 The attention layer can access all previous states and weighs them according to some learned measure of relevancy to the current token, providing sharper information about far-away relevant tokens.”

-This attention concept looks akin to a fourier or laplace transform which encodes the entire input signal in a lossless manner – just my observation.
+This attention concept looks akin to a fourier or laplace transform which encodes the entire input signal in a lossless manner in a way that allows sections or bands of it to be referred to later.
 Although implemented differently it’s a way to keep track of and refer to global state.

 AutoML and Transformer – http://ai.googleblog.com/2019/06/applying-automl-to-transformer.html